North America has two migratory populations of monarch butterflies:

 Eastern Population: The eastern population breeds east of the Rocky Mountains throughout much of the central and eastern U.S. and Canada.
 The population overwinters in the Transvolcanic Mountains of central Mexico.

-Western Monarchs: The western population’s breeding grounds extend from California north to Washington and across the Sierra Nevada to Nevada and other western states.
+Western Population: The western population’s breeding grounds extend from California north to Washington and across the Sierra Nevada to Nevada and other western states.
 The population overwinters along the California coast, within 5 miles of the ocean.
 There are 200 to 300 small winter colonies scattered along the coast from Ensenada, Baja California to Marin County, California.